IDEO-coLAB/pyfi/README.md

+**This is in alpha!
+Try it out & tell us how it goes!
+Okay!**

 # PyFi [![CircleCI](https://circleci.com/gh/IDEO-coLAB/pyfi/tree/master.svg?style=shield&circle-token=:circle-token)](https://circleci.com/gh/IDEO-coLAB/pyfi/tree/master) [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/IDEO-coLAB/pyfi/blob/master/LICENSE) [![npm](https://img.shields.io/npm/v/pyfi.svg)](https://www.npmjs.com/package/pyfi)

-Call Python functions from Node with an asynchronous non-blocking architecture ✨
+Call Python functions from Node with an asynchronous architecture ✨

-PyFi is designed for prototyping apps with data-driven Python backends. **It is not recommended for scalable or production-ready apps.** For that, you might want to look at a micro-service architecture.
+PyFi is designed for prototyping Node apps with data-driven Python backends.
+It runs Python as a subprocess of Node, which will get you up and running quickly for prototyping, but is not recommended for a production environment.

 This package can be used along with [pyfi-client](https://github.com/ideo-colab/pyfi-client) to quickly make Python functionality available on the frontend.